Advance Conference Program as of November 12, 2018 (Details subject to change)

 1:30 pm Current issues in CHP development in Ontario

-Update on the CHP market, including impact of Global Adjustment and the Fair Hydro Plan; Growth opportunities; micro-CHP and new technology.
+Update on the CHP market, including growth opportunities, micro-CHP and new technology

 3:00 pm Managing change in Ontario’s new political landscape